This is such a great way of incorporating a vegetable in your pancakes that tastes delicious and is healthier than your typical American pancakes.

 - 2 tbsp stevia (optional)

 - Apart from the coconut oil, place all ingredients in a blender and blend. * Stevia is optional to add if you would like your pancakes to be sweeter.
+Feel free to add more honey if you would like your pancakes more sweet.

 - To ensure your pancake mixture has a thick consistency, add more oats if needed. * If your mixture is too soggy, your pancake will unlikely hold together.